Skip to Content

-Miami Premises Liability Lawyers
+Miami Premises Liability Lawyer

 Helping Floridians Injured Due to Negligent Security & Upkeep

-Due to the complexities of Florida premises liability law, it is important to seek advice from an experienced attorney.
-At Remer, Georges-Pierre & Hoogerwoerd, PLLC, our Miami premises liability attorneys have vast knowledge and more than a decade of experience in this area of law.
+Due to the complexities of Florida premises liability law, it is important to seek advice from an attorney.
+At Remer, Georges-Pierre & Hoogerwoerd, PLLC, our Miami premises liability attorneys have extensive knowledge and more than a decade of experience in this area of law.
 If you have been hurt due to a fall, assault, or other accident on someone else’s property, call Remer, Georges-Pierre & Hoogerwoerd, PLLC first.
 We will fight for your right to just compensation so you can cover all your accident-related expenses and move on with your life.

-What is Premises Liability?
+What Is Premises Liability?

-Types of property involved may include:
+Types of properties involved may include:

 • Public property